pythonindia/inpycon2019/faq.md

   * PyCon India T-shirt and goodies

+  * Access to Childcare at the Venue

 ### Q. Is there a different ticket for the Workshops?

 Yes.
 A separate ticket has to be purchased for each workshop.
+The following is included as part of the workshop ticket.

+  1. Access to the specific workshop

+  2. Lunch

+  3. High-Tea and Snacks

+  4. Access to Kids engagement (by Volunteers) at the Venue

 ### Q. Is there a different ticket for the Devsprints?

 Yes.
 A separate ticket, involving a token fee, has to be purchased for the devsprints.
 There is limited space at the venue, and the token fee, is just to ensure that the ticket registrations are taken seriously.
+The following is included as part of the devsprint ticket.

+  1. Access to the devsprints, for 2 Days

+  2. Lunch

+  3. High-Tea and Snacks

 <a name="transfer-ticket"></a>
 ### Q. There is a change in my plan so I can't attend the conference.
 Can I get a refund?